Photo of author

 Michelle Couch-Friedman

 Michelle Couch-Friedman is the founder and CEO of Consumer Rescue.
-She is a consumer advocate, reporter, travel writer, mediator, and licensed psychotherapist.
-Michelle is also the travel ombudsman columnist for The Points Guy, a contributing author at Fodor's Travel and is the former executive director of the nonprofit Elliott Advocacy.
+She is a journalist, consumer advocate, travel writer, mediator, and former psychotherapist.
+Michelle is also the travel ombudsman columnist for The Points Guy, contributing author at Fodor's Travel and previously served as the executive director of the nonprofit Elliott Advocacy.
 During her six years managing that organization, she resolved thousands of cases for troubled travelers and other consumers.
 You can read hundreds of 5-star reviews Michelle earned during her service to the nonprofit on Great Nonprofits.
 Michelle is a public speaker, and her expert guidance has been cited in the Washington Post, MarketWatch, Consumer Reports, Travel & Leisure, the Wall Street Journal, Newsweek, Popular Science, CNN, CNBC, Boston Globe, CBS News, National Geographic, Travel Weekly, Reader's Digest and more.
 You might even catch Michelle on TV reporting on a situation. :) Professionally, Michelle is a member of the Society of American Travel Writers (SATW) and the American Society of Journalists and Authors (asja).
-Today, she continues to spend as much time as possible fiercely defending consumers and traveling the world with her family.
+Today, she continues to spend as much time as possible fiercely defending consumers and traveling the world.
 Contact her at Michelle Couch-Friedman or on Linkedin, Twitter or Facebook.

 Carnival denied boarding of the Mardi Gras cruise ship to this passenger by mistake.